Resources

 • American Bar Association Commission on Law and Aging – The Commission on Law and Aging is an interdisciplinary body of experts in aging and law, including lawyers, judges, health and social services professionals, academics, and advocates, that work on a wide range of law related issues that affect our aging population.
 The Commission accomplishes its work through research, policy development, advocacy, education, training and through assistance to lawyers, bar associations and others working on aging issues.

 • Encore Boston – Mission & Vision: Encore Boston inspires and assists people over 50 to make a difference through work, service, and social action.
-As a diverse community, Encore Boston bring together a variety of interests and expertise to end ageism and advance opportunities.With improved health, strength of purpose and longer lives, people over 50 will, with Encore Boston’s help, continue to contribute real value to the economy, communities, and society.
+As a diverse community, they bring together a variety of interests and expertise to end ageism and advance opportunities.With improved health, strength of purpose and longer lives, people over 50 will continue to contribute real value to the economy, communities, and society.

 • Age Friendly Public Health Systems – TFAH is prioritizing healthy aging and is working to encourage and incentivize state and local health departments to embrace older adult health as a core function.
 Partnering with state and local health departments and national stakeholders, TFAH is working to implement a public health framework as part of the Age-Friendly Ecosystem that is essential to improve the health and well-being of older adults.